PTIT71/Mean-FinalTermProject/README.md

 # Mean-FinalTermProject
-Do an cuoi ky mon CNMPM
+Do an cuoi ky mon CNMPM.
+Test Chat Bot